 The risk is managed by having a suitable amount of readily realisable investments.
-The Scheme invests in assets that are invested in quoted markets.
+The Scheme invests in assets that are invested in quoted markets and are readily realisable as the Trustee feels suitable given the Scheme's cashflow.

 Currency Risk